Part 2: Las Vegas to Monument Valley (2 Days)

 - As I mentioned, we planned to drive the stretch of HWY 89A from Kanab to Page via the Vermillion Cliffs and drive along these beautiful red cliffs.
 While you could spend a day or two inside this park, we simply wanted to enjoy this scenic drive.
 However, we were forced to detour because of major roadworks, missing this opportunity.

 - Right outside the town of Page and two hours west of Monument Valley is Antelope Canyon.
 It’s one of the most photographed places in the American Southwest and you’ll surely recognize some of the sights.
-This narrow canyon is best visited when the sun is just right so you really have to plan for this and hope it fits with your plan.
+This narrow canyon is best visited when the sun is just right so you have to plan for this and hope it fits with your plan.

 - Only 44 miles east of Flagstaff is Meteor Crater, a huge crater caused by a slamming meteorite over 20,000 years ago which caused this massive hole that’s 1.2 km in diameter and 170 meters deep.
-It looks really cool in the pictures but with a full day planned in Grand Canyon, you really need an extra day to explore the region around Flagstaff.
+It looks cool in the pictures but with a full day planned in Grand Canyon, you need an extra day to explore the region around Flagstaff.